Here’s what camera gear to take on your African Safari

 Extra Batteries and Memory Cards: Wildlife action can be unpredictable, so always have backups ready.

 Circular Polarizer Filters: Useful for reducing glare and enhancing the vibrancy of skies and foliage.
+Personally I use the Polar Pro ND/PL which helps to balance the light when using video for the 180 degree shutter rule.

 Additional Gear:

 Rain Covers: Essential for protecting your gear during sudden rain showers common on safaris.
+Most cars have open roof/sides meaning dust & rain come in from all angles, especially when the winds pick up.

 Cleaning Kit: Dust is inevitable on safari; keep a blower, lens wipes, and brushes handy.